Access-Adaptive Priority Search Tree: Adaptive Priority Search Tree

-Each node in a priority search tree contains exactly one ordered pair $(x, y)$.
-A maximum PST is constructed so that the $y$-value of every child node is less than or equal to that of its parent whereas in a minimum PST the $y$-value of a child node is greater than or equal to it parent's $y$-value.
+In his paper, Edward McCreight introduces two varieties of priority search trees, the first of which is the radix priority search tree.
+Each node in a radix PST contains exactly one ordered pair $(x, y)$.
+A radix PST is constructed so that the $y$-value of every child node is less than or equal to that of its parent in the case of a maximum PST, and greater than or equal to in the case of a minimum PST.
 In both cases, the $x$-value of every node in a right subtree is strictly less than that of every node in the left subtree.
 Furthermore, the cardinality of a node’s right subtree is equal to or one less than the node’s left subtree, ensuring balance.
+Unfortunately, this type of PST is not well suited for restructuring as a change to a singular node's $y$-value could require reconstruction of the entire tree in order to maintain its fidelity conditions.
+However, the second type of priority search tree, the balanced priority search tree, provides a solution to this issue.
+Unlike a radix PST node, a balanced PST node can contain up to two ordered pairs, the Q pair and the P pair.
+The Q pair $(Q_x, Q_y)$ is required for every node and it is selected for its near-median $x$-value, similar to a standard balanced binary tree.
+The P pair $(P_x, P_y)$ is optional and is chosen for its minimal $y$-value in the case of a minimum PST and maximal $y$-value in the case of a maximum PST, similar to a heap.
+Each pair $(x, y)$ in the set of keys appears as the Q pair of exactly one node $t$, and may also appear as the P pair of at most one ancestor node of $t$.
+This structure allows for more efficient updating of a node's $y$-value.

+While the priority search tree was originally created to store two-dimensional coordinates, we introduce here an alternative use of the data structure.
+With some slight construction and operation alterations, the balanced priority search tree can be used as a distribution-sensitive search structure.
+We will call this specialized structure an {\em access adaptive priority search tree} (AAPST).
+The AAPST stores each key of a dataset in the $Q_x$-value of a node and its respective access frequency as the $Q_y$-value.
+Additionally, a key and its respective access frequency may be stored in the $P_x$ and $P_y$ fields of an ancestor node such that the non-null $P_y$ values form a max heap.